stewy33/safety-tooling/README.md

 - **LLM Inference API:**
     - Location:`safetytooling/apis/inference/api.py`
+    - **Caching Mechanism:**
-    - **Caching Mechanism:** Caches prompt calls to avoid redundant API calls.
+        - Caches prompt calls to avoid redundant API calls.
 Cache location defaults to `$exp_dir/cache`.
 This means you can kill your run anytime and restart it without worrying about wasting API calls.
+        - **Redis Cache:** Optionally use Redis for caching instead of files by setting `REDIS_CACHE=true` in your environment.
+Configure Redis connection with:
+            - `REDIS_PASSWORD`: Optional Redis password for authentication
+            - Default Redis configuration: localhost:6379, no password
+        - The cache implementation is automatically selected based on the `REDIS_CACHE` environment variable.
     - **Prompt Logging:** For debugging, human-readable `.txt` files are can be output in `$exp_dir/prompt_history` and timestamped for easy reference (off by default).
 You can also pass `print_prompt_and_response` to the api object to print coloured messages to the terminal.
     - Ability to double the rate limit if you pass a list of models e.g. `["gpt-3.5-turbo", "gpt-3.5-turbo-0613"]`
     - Manages rate limits efficiently for OpenAI bypassing the need for exponential backoff.
     - Number of concurrent threads can be customised when initialising the api object for each provider (e.g. `openai_num_threads`, `anthropic_num_threads`).
 Furthermore, the fraction of the OpenAI rate limit can be specified (e.g. only using 50% rate limit by setting `openai_fraction_rate_limit=0.5`.
     - When initialising the API it checks how much OpenAI rate limit is available and sets caps based on that.
     - Allows custom filtering of responses via `is_valid` function and will retry until a valid one is generated (e.g. ensuring json output).
     - Provides a running total of cost for OpenAI models and model timings for performance analysis.
     - Utilise maximum rate limit by setting `max_tokens=None` for OpenAI models.
     - Supports OpenAI moderation, embedding and Realtime (audio) API
     - Supports OpenAI chat/completion models, Anthropic, Gemini (all modalities), GraySwan, HuggingFace inference endpoints (e.g. for llama3).
 - Prompt, LLMResponse and ChatMessage class